KyleMardell/quiz-crunch/README.md

 [Desktop Screenshot](/media/screenshots/scores-desktop.png)

+### Accessibility

+As I wanted to make a simple quiz site for any players, accessibility was always in mind when developing the site.
+I made sure to use semantic HTML for screen reader users and a high contrast colour palette for visual aid.
+As the site has a simple layout, I also tried to make text as large as possible without overly compromising the design of the site.

 ### Features To Add In The Future

 In the future i would like to improve upon the site by adding the following features
 - Timed mode
 - Mode specific highscores
 - Online highscores
+- Additional categories

 ## Deployment
 - The site was deployed using GitHub Pages.